VinnyShipley/reading-notes/class01.md

 ## The Basics ##

-While it is similar to HTML, Markdown seems to streamline a lot of what HTML tries to do.
+While it is similar to HTML, the Markdown language seems to streamline a lot of what HTML tries to do.

 ### **Herein are some examples**